Extension of the iterated perturbation theory at arbitrary fillings to nonequilibrium steady states: Introduction

-Building on Ref.~\cite{ka.ko.96}, we extend the Kajueter-Kotliar iterated perturbation theory (KK-IPT) impurity solver for arbitrary filling to nonequilibrium steady-state conditions within the Keldysh Green's function formalism~\cite{schw.61,keld.65,ha.ja.98}, and benchmark the resulting nonequilibrium KK-IPT approach against AMEA.
-The latter provides a controlled reference for nonequilibrium steady-state problems at arbitrary fillings.
 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we briefly introduce the model at hand.
 In Sec.~\ref{sec:method}, we present the nonequilibrium KK-IPT solver.
 Section~\ref{sec:results} is devoted to the discussion of the results, and Sec.~\ref{sec:conclusions} contains our concluding remarks together with a brief outlook on possible applications and extensions of the method.